eyrexh/HealthAnalysis/README.md

 ## Dashboard Preview and Description

-In this dashboard, you can select the year from 2005 to 2010 and choose from the following 7 plans in BC:
+In this dashboard, you can select the year from 2005 to 2010 and choose from the following 7 PharmaCare plans in BC:
 - Fair PharmaCare (Plan I)
 - Permanent Residents of Licensed Residential Care Facilities (Plan B)
 - Recipients of B.C.
 Income Assistance (Plan C)